General Health & Activity Levels

 Open Field Test

-The Open Field Test is used to analyse rodents for changes in activity and anxiety.
+The Open Field Test is used to test rodents for activity and anxiety.

 A Plexiglas Open Field (TSE-System®) is used to test the activity of rodents.
-Infrared photo beams detect movements on the ground but also rearing (standing on the hind paws).
+Infrared photo beams detect movements on the ground but also rearing (standing on the hind limbs).
 Testing is performed under standard room lighting conditions in naïve animals.
 The number of fecal boli is counted as measure of emotionality.
 A tracking system automatically measures the activity, hyperactivity, rearing, thigmotaxis, and distance traversed.
-Only the amount of fecal boli is measured manually.